5 Creative Places to Incorporate a Hidden Microwave

 Electrical and Installation Considerations

 Before deciding where your microwave will live, it’s important to think through the technical requirements.
 Appliance garages often require a dedicated outlet installed inside the cabinet.
-Drawer and built-in models need precise cut-outs and clearances to fit properly and operate safely.
-And while over-the-range microwaves offer some venting, they are not as effective as a dedicated hood system, which should be factored into your overall kitchen design.
+Drawer and built in models need precise cut-outs and clearances to fit properly and operate safely.
+And while over the range microwaves offer some venting, they are not as effective as a dedicated hood system, which should be factored into your overall kitchen design.

 Always work with your contractor or electrician to ensure outlets, ventilation, and cabinetry are planned from the start.
 Retrofitting later can add unnecessary costs and delays.